billychorey/merch-store/README.md

 - Product list rendered via dynamic `ProductCard` components
 - Responsive UI with Tailwind styling
-- Backend support for creating and managing products (more coming)
+- Backend routes for creating and managing products — with room to grow (carts, users, etc.)
-- Built to be extended: carts, users, checkout, etc.
+- Built to be extended with authentication, checkout flows, and admin views

 ---